Leave of absence in term time and fixed penalty notices update

 - Fines or other legal action will be considered for unauthorised absence

-- Children have already missed a significant time away from school.
+- Covid remote learning has ended - Children have already missed a significant time away from school.

 Schools must have a process of application for leave.
 Each case must be considered individually and must meet the school’s criteria as an ‘exceptional’ circumstance.